 A Web Application Firewall (WAF) powered by AI can instantly recognize a DDoS attack and determine both how it is being launched and how best to mitigate it.
 DDoS attacks have become more complex, often managed through a command and control server and launched via numerous edge computing or IoT devices simultaneously.
 Based on the web application, geo locations of the customers base, AI enabled WAF can rapidly respond to this threat in a comprehensive way by leveraging various techniques such as geo restriction, blocking fake data packets, verifying signatures and by employing different techniques at application layer, it can slow down and eventually stop the attack.

 At i-Link Solutions, we understand how to leverage the power of AI to ensure safer, and dependable applications.
 We also know how to use AI-powered tools to improve your security without hindering your business.

-Discover more by connecting with i-Link Solutions today.
+Discover the Power of Artificial Intelligence (AI) with i-Link Solutions today.